-In order to guarantee its market place, Fyffes provides services such as regular retail promotions in conjunction with growers and suppliers, to increase sales for its clients.
+In order to guarantee its market place, Fyffes provides services such as regular retail promotions in conjunction with growers and suppliers, to increase sales for its clients (mostly large retailers).
 Fyffes increases its presence in European countries through acquisitions and shared ownership of local FFV companies.

 The fact that two banana multinationals, Dole Fresh Fruit Europe and Del Monte Fresh Fruit Produce, belong to the list of largest European distributors does not only mean that bananas are one of the most traded fruits.
 These multinationals have invested heavily in other fresh produce and activities.
-They had the capital to buy themselves into the chain and the infrastructure and knowledge to meet the many requirements of large retailers.
+They had the capital to buy themselves into the chain and they have the infrastructure and knowledge to meet the many requirements of large retailers (see 2.2.3.).

 The largest distributors at European level still have a relatively small share of the EU market.
-For instance, The Greenery (see box) has a market share in FFV distribution of only 4%.
-This could mean that a lot of mergers and acquisitions are required before consolidation takes place.
+For instance, The Greenery (see box below) has a market share in FFV distribution of only 4%.
+This could mean that a lot of mergers and acquisitions are required before full consolidation takes place.
 An analyst for Rabobank likens this to "a fight among titans".
-Although different regulations, for example on pesticide residues, might delay mergers and some niche markets could remain.
-40
+Although differing regulations in the various European countries, for example on pesticide residues, might delay mergers and some niche markets could remain.
+46

 There are some important differences between individual European countries.
 In the Netherlands, 80% of the fruit trade before retailing is controlled by 20% of the wholesalers or distributors.
-41 In the UK, Mack is one of the largest suppliers of fresh fruit and vegetables from over 40 countries to major supermarkets and independent retailers in the UK.
-42
+In the UK, Mack is one of the largest suppliers of fresh fruit and vegetables from over 40 countries to major supermarkets and independent retailers in the UK.

-The Greenery43 is the largest FFV wholesale trader44 in the Dutch market.
+The Greenery49 is the largest FFV wholesale trader50 in the Dutch market.
 It has a major import and distribution role.
-The Greenery supplies the second largest Dutch supermarket Laurus as well as other supermarkets and discounters, and this is reflected in the structure of its business.45 It distributes produce for 2,500 Dutch producer-owned companies who are the shareholders of the company.
-It also sources from many other countries so that it provides its customers with a complete range of both domestically grown and imported vegetables, fruit and mushrooms throughout the year.
+The Greenery supplies the second largest Dutch supermarket Laurus as well as other supermarkets and discounters, and this is reflected in the structure of its business.51 It distributes produce of 2,500 Dutch producers or producerowned companies who are the shareholders of the company.
+The Greenery also sources from many other countries so that it provides its customers with a complete range of both domestically grown and imported vegetables, fruit and mushrooms throughout the year.